Multi-messenger parameter inference of gravitational-wave and electromagnetic observations of white dwarf binaries: Results

 For analysis and interpretation purposes, the white dwarf binary systems can largely be categorized as either eclipsing or non-eclipsing systems.
 Therefore, in the following, we will generally separate out our conclusions for each object type for the different parameters.

-\textbf{Period constraints.} The period constraints are typically several orders of magnitude more precise for the gravitational-wave priors and combined posteriors than for the broad posteriors, an effect clearly illustrated in the upper corner plots in Figure~\ref{fig:eclipsing_plots} and Figure~\ref{fig:noneclipsing_plots} as well as in Table~\ref{tab:eclipsing} and Table~\ref{tab:noneclipsing}.
-This statement depends on both the follow-up strategy and the intrinsic noise of the detector being used for follow-up.
-In our case, we simulated $25$ high-cadence follow-up observations over a period $8$ years.
-The simulated stream of gravitational-wave data from \textit{LISA} is nearly continuous over the same $8$ year period, so it is not particularly surprising that the gravitational-wave based period estimate is more precise than the estimate obtained using the electromagnetic data alone.
+\textbf{Period constraints.} The period constraints are typically several orders of magnitude more precise for the broad and combined posteriors than for the gravitational-wave priors, an effect clearly illustrated in the upper corner plots in Fig.~\ref{fig:eclipsing_plots} and Fig.~\ref{fig:noneclipsing_plots} as well as in Table~\ref{tab:eclipsing} and Table~\ref{tab:noneclipsing}.
+The uncertainty on the period recovered for the broad and combined posteriors shows that over an $8$ year period we can generally expect to accumulate a total error less than the orbital period; in line with the expectation that orbital cycle count is well established.

-\textbf{Inclination constraints.} Eclipsing binary light curves, such as the ones magnified on the right in Figure~\ref{fig:eclipsing_plots}, have strongly constrained inclination, as properties of the light curve such as eclipse duration and eclipse depth are closely related to inclination.
+\textbf{Inclination constraints.} Eclipsing binary light curves, such as the ones magnified on the right in Fig.~\ref{fig:eclipsing_plots}, have strongly constrained inclination, as properties of the light curve such as eclipse duration and eclipse depth are closely related to inclination.
 The resolvability of the eclipses, especially shallower ones, depends heavily on the noise level of the light curve.
 In this sense, a system that is ``eclipsing'' depends not only on its angle relative to the detector, but also the detector sensitivity itself.
 For a handful of the ``eclipsing'' binaries in our simulated set, the recovered parameters are at a precision more akin to the non-eclipsing binaries due to the fact that the eclipses were buried within the noise.
-Unsurprisingly, Figure~\ref{fig:incl_plot} shows that the inclinations of the eclipsing binaries, especially those recovered solely through electromagnetic analyses, are much better constrained than for the non-eclipsing binaries.
-For eclipsing systems with inclinations above ${\sim} 75^\circ$, the inclinations recovered purely from gravitational-wave data and purely from electromagnetic data are both constrained to a precision of within ${\sim} 1^\circ$ of the true inclinations.
+Unsurprisingly, Fig.~\ref{fig:incl_plot} shows that the inclinations of the eclipsing binaries, especially those recovered solely through electromagnetic analyses, are much better constrained than for the non-eclipsing binaries.
+For eclipsing systems with inclinations above ${\sim} 75^\circ$, the inclinations recovered purely from gravitational-wave data and purely from electromagnetic data are both constrained to a precision of within ${\sim} 2^\circ$ of the true inclinations.